alfg/guildbit/README.md

 * Running on http://0.0.0.0:5000/
 * Restarting with reloader
 ```
+* Database and schema will automatically be created via Flask-Migrate.
 * Development server is running with default settings.
 See [Configuration Guide](https://github.com/alfg/guildbit/wiki/Configuration-Guide) for additional configuration options.
 * Update `MURMUR_HOSTS` with your murmur-rest host.
 * Run celery in a separate process (but in the same python environment) to start the messaging queue: